bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 b4.
 Next compute ti = floor(li\*m/2^256) for 1 between 1 and 4, and
 then compute a = (a1, a2, a3, a4) = (m,0,0,0) - t1\*b1 - t2\*b2 -
 t3\*b3 - t4\*b4.
 Precisely one of a+c and a+c' has an odd first
 coordinate: this is the one fed into the scalar recoding step.
-Each element of the vector is 64 bits after this calculation, and so the ti and m can be truncated to 64 bits before computing a, and it is safe to truncate intermediates during this calculation to 64 bits.
+The entries of this vector are 64 bits, so intermediate values can be truncated to this width.

 The second step takes the vector v=(v1, v2, v3, v4) from the
 previous step and outputs two arrays m[0]..m[64] and d[0]..d[64].
 Each